All Blogs

 Not a quick reader?
 You’ll be more comfortable with the SAT.

-What it means for you: This might seem a bit paradoxical but it’s possible to achieve a perfect composite score of 36 on the ACT even if you didn’t get 36 on each section.
+This might seem a bit paradoxical but it’s possible to achieve a perfect composite score of 36 on the ACT even if you didn’t get 36 on each section.
 That’s because the average will be rounded to the nearest whole number.
+You can find what the average ACT scores here.

 In the SAT, you can get a perfect 1,600 only if you score an 800 on both sections.